OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 title: Explore Office JavaScript API using Script Lab
-description: Use Script Lab to explore the Office JS API and to prototype functionality. ms.topic: article ms.date: 06/07/2019
+description: Use Script Lab to explore the Office JS API and to prototype functionality. ms.topic: article ms.date: 06/12/2019
 localization_priority: Normal
 ---

 # Explore Office JavaScript API using Script Lab

-The [Script Lab add-in](https://store.office.com/app.aspx?assetid=WA104380862), which is available free from the Office store, enables you to explore the Office JavaScript API while you are working in an Office program such as Excel or Word.
+The [Script Lab add-in](https://store.office.com/app.aspx?assetid=WA104380862), which is available free from the Office store, enables you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
 Script Lab is a convenient tool to add to your development toolkit as you prototype and verify functionality you want in your add-in.

 ## What is Script Lab?